pjw2146087/AMGFormer/README.md

-This code file is the reference code for the agricultural machinery trajectory operation mode identification BiLSTM-SAGCN models
+This code file is the reference code for the agricultural machinery trajectory operation mode identification AMGFormer models

-Once the paper <<BiLSTM-SAGCN: a hybrid model of BiLSTM with a semiadaptation graph convolutional network for agricultural machinery trajectory operation mode identification>> get published, the complete source code will be uploaded immediately.
+Once the paper <<AMGFormer: A multilevel GNSS recording autoencoder for agricultural machinery trajectory operation mode identification>> get published, the complete source code will be uploaded immediately.